github0null/stm8-debug/README.md

 ## Summary 📑

 A STM8 Debugger for vscode.
-Use GDB to debug your STM8 program
+Use STLink to debug your STM8 program

 **Only for Windows platform**